anisha-jog/cs225-final-project-aamc/results.md

 # Our deliverables

 - Our makefiles runs as expected
-- We properly read in our Google web graph and built a graph based on it
+- We properly read in our Google web graph and built an adjacency list based on it
 - We have thoroughly tested our graph and algorithms for bugs and memory leaks

 # Algorithms & Traversals